-Licorice, or liquorice, is a plant native to southern Europe and Asia and is used to flavor candies, sweeteners, and tobacco products.
-It is also a widely-used Chinese herb (R).
+Licorice, or liquorice, is a plant native to southern Europe and Asia and used to flavor candies, sweeteners, and tobacco products.
+It is also a widely-used Chinese herb .

-Licorice many components that have proven health benefits.
-It has been used in herbal and folk medicines for its anti-inflammatory properties.
+Licorice has many components with promising health benefits.
+It has been used in herbal and folk medicine for its anti-inflammatory properties.

 Deglycyrrhizinated Licorice (DGL) vs Regular Licorice